julianoborba/owasp-injection-lessons/README.md

 	SQL Injections can be possible in http://localhost:8080/sqlinjection/possible Use the param query_param (e.g. http://localhost:8080/sqlinjection/possible?query_param=foo)

+	SQL Injections should be impossible in http://localhost:8080/sqlinjection/impossible/parameterized_queries Use the param query_param

+	SQL Injections should be impossible in http://localhost:8080/sqlinjection/impossible/escaped_inputs Use the param query_param

-	SQL Injections should be impossible in http://localhost:8080/sqlinjection/impossible Use the param query_param (e.g. http://localhost:8080/sqlinjection/impossible?query_param=foo)
+	SQL Injections should be impossible in http://localhost:8080/sqlinjection/impossible/whitelisted_inputs Use the param query_param

 ## XSS

 	XSS can be possible in http://localhost:8080/xss/possible